 Studies of lightning with polarimetric phased array radar (2023-)

-Dr. Vicente Salinas, Dr. Vanna Chmielewski
+Dr. Jessica Souza (2025), Dr. Vicente Salinas (2020), Dr. Vanna Chmielewski (2017)

-David PeQueen, David Newbern, Cameron Nixon, Kelley Murphy, Candace Wood, Matthew Brothers, Samantha Berkseth, Jennifer Daniel, Phillip Ware, Camaron Plourde, Natalie Gusack
+Matthew Miller (with Jen Henderson), David PeQueen, David Newbern, Cameron Nixon, Kelley Murphy, Candace Wood, Matthew Brothers, Samantha Berkseth, Jennifer Daniel, Phillip Ware, Camaron Plourde, Natalie Gusack